 But take our advice: Finding deals like these is much, much easier if you search on a desktop or laptop instead of a mobile phone.
 While you can search for SkyMiles fares via mobile, the lack of features – especially a calendar to see flights over a week- or even month-long span – makes it much harder.

 To begin, do a normal search for flights at Delta.com and be sure to check the box that says “Shop with Miles.”
-To zero in on the cheapest SkyMiles rates for your desired destination, you'll also want to be sure to select “Flexible Dates.”
+To zero in on the cheapest SkyMiles rates for your desired destination, you'll also want to be sure to select “My dates are flexible.”

-You'll want to search for roundtrip tickets when using Delta SkyMiles.
-Delta will almost always charge you more for booking one-ways separately – and it can be a lot more for a big trip abroad.
+You'll typically want to search for roundtrip tickets when using Delta SkyMiles.
+Delta will often charge you more for booking one-ways separately – and it can be a lot more for a big trip abroad.
+In some cases, you'll be able to book one way for half the cost of a roundtrip, but not all.

 Read more: 10 Tips to Maximize Your Delta SkyMiles